helgridly/bpd-sii/README.md

 * `sii.html`, a copy of the Surveillance Industry Index's homepage saved 2018-01-07;
 * `bpd_sii.ipynb`, the actual code;
 * `purchases.csv`, a list of BPD purchases matching vendors listed on the Surveillance Industry Index, from the above two source files.

+Because `ledger.csv` is a large file, you may need to install [Git Large File Storage](https://git-lfs.github.com/) in order to work with it.